michaelxwang/michaelxwang.github.io/cat/tax/_posts/2018-01-01-what-is-amt.md

 In [Donald Trump's 2005 tax return](http://www.taxhistory.org/thp/presreturns.nsf/Returns/6ECD0CC206C03A7F852580E90049B2B1/$file/trump2005tax.pdf), he paid _38 millions_ federal tax, of which _31 millions_ were attributed to AMT, without which he would have paid a little over 10% income tax of his AGI.

 In conclusion, when you hit AMT, it does not mean that you hit another tax, but IRS does not allow you to deduct anymore.
-The amount of AMT tax represents the tax you would have save if the deduction were allowed.
+The amount of AMT tax represents the tax you would have saved if the deduction were allowed.